dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2753: Discipline is vital for child development.
+### T2753: Regular attendance is crucial for development and future success.

 |Support|
 |---|